Ed Dubeibat

+It has been a site of conflict, with the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) involved in heavy fighting.

 Etymology

 The word dubeibat in Arabic is a plural of dubeiba, which is a diminutive of dabba, meaning a hummock or a flat small hill.
 Thus, Dubaybat means the small hummocks.

+Sudanese civil war

+During the war in Sudan which started on 15 April 2023 and in June 2023, the town of Debibad was raided by paramilitaries of the RSF and by large groups of gunmen on subsequent days.
+The entire town was plundered, and three women were raped.
+On June 22, 2023, heavy fighting took place between the SAF and the paramilitary RSF at the Teiba military base, 6 km south of Debibad.
+The battle resulted in the loss of approximately 40 army personnel, four paramilitaries of the RSF, and numerous injuries on both sides.
+The RSF reportedly conducted a victory parade inside Debibad, in a "display of triumph".

+On 8 January 2024, SAF warplanes attacked RSF positions in Dibebad.

+The road between Delling and Kadugli, the capital of South Kordofan, is still closed due to security reasons.
+This has led to long lines of vehicles in Delling, waiting to continue to other places in the state or to the South Sudanese border.

+On 23 May 2025, the SAF and its allies announced the capture of Dibebad.

 Topography

 The name of the town reflects its topographic feature where Dunes and small separated flat hills dominate the general appearance of the earth's surface.

 Transportation hub

 Owing to its geographical location Ed Dubeibat, is considered as an important transportation hub in the region connecting South Kordofan to the rest of Sudan with a network of roads and railway.